The Smashing Bird I Used to Know: Plot

 Coming from a middle-class background, Nicki is overwhelmed by her new environment among a large group of tough, delinquent and maladjusted girls, where bullying and violence is the norm.
-She tries to keep a low profile to avoid being victimised, but matters improve when she strikes up an unlikely friendship with lesbian fellow inmate Sarah (Lipman).
+She tries to keep a low profile to avoid being victimised, but matters improve when she strikes up an unlikely friendship with lesbian fellow inmate Sarah.
 Despite Sarah's fearsome reputation as one of the toughest girls on the block, she becomes Nicki's unofficial protector.
 As the friendship develops, Sarah reveals her more vulnerable side to Nicki and they discover that they have much in common with regard to how they ended up where they are.
 Sarah makes it clear that her feelings towards Nicki go beyond friendship, and a tentative intimacy develops between the pair.

 Sarah and Nicki finally make the decision to abscond together rather than face the prospect of being sent to borstal.
-Soon after, Sarah is apprehended, but Nicki avoids capture and manages to make it to Peter's flat.
+Soon after, Sarah is apprehended, but Nicki avoids capture and manages to make it to Peter's flat in the village where he works for an interior designer.
 The sensible Peter tries to convince her that she has done herself no favours by running away from her problems and that in the long-term it is better that she should face up to them by returning to the remand home.
 Nicki is initially unconvinced, but finally realises that he is right.
 She agrees to being driven back; but as they arrive at a bridge with a bottleneck passage, an approaching truck causes them to veer off the road and over the bridge to their deaths.